If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 That's the case with the classic Spanish omelet, or tortilla de patatas.
 In almost every tavern in the Basque Country, you can get a tasty wedge of tortilla (always prepared nice and runny in the north of Spain) skewered atop a piece of bread.
 If you're lucky, you might even get some alioli!

-To make this recipe, just make a classic Spanish potato omelet (the gooier the better).
-Cut it into bread sliced pieces, put each piece on top of a baguette slice, stick a toothpick into the whole thing, and enjoy!
+To prepare this recipe, just make a classic Spanish potato omelet (the gooier the better).
+Cut it into small pieces, put each piece on top of a baguette slice, stick a toothpick into the whole thing, and enjoy!

 Note that many people in Spain eat tortilla de patatas at room temperature, but if you'd like to serve this as a hot pintxo, you're welcome to do so as well!